apache/flink/docs/dev/connectors/kafka.md

 Having this in mind, please configure your transaction timeout appropriately to your expected down times.

-Kafka brokers by default have `transaction.max.timeout.ms` set to 15 minutes.
-This property will not allow to set transaction timeouts for the producers larger than it's value.
-`FlinkKafkaProducer011` by default sets the `transaction.timeout.ms` property in producer config to 1 hour, thus `transaction.max.timeout.ms` should be increased before using the `Semantic.EXACTLY_ONCE` mode.
+Kafka will not allow producers to set transactions timeouts greater than the value of `transaction.max.timeout.ms`, which by default is set to 15 minutes.
+As `FlinkKafkaProducer011` sets the `transaction.timeout.ms` property in the producer configuration to 1 hour, by default, you should increase `transaction.max.timeout.ms` before using `Semantic.EXACTLY_ONCE` mode.

 In `read_committed` mode of `KafkaConsumer`, any transactions that were not finished